 It’s going to have bumps in the road

-Your first day or so working on an online platform, something will go wrong.
+On your first day or so working on an online platform through distance learning, something will go wrong.

 Many things may go wrong.